GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 ---
 layout: post
+title: |
-title: 'Excalidraw and Fugu: Improving Core User Journeys'
+  Excalidraw and Fugu: Improving Core User Journeys
 subhead: |
   Any sufficiently advanced technology is indistinguishable from magic.
 Unless you understand it.
 My name is Thomas Steiner, I work in Developer Relations at Google and in this write-up of my Google I/O talk, I will look at